 Health inequalities: policy context

-The policy context for health inequalities in Scotland is complex.
-The ‘fundamental causes’ of health inequalities are recognised as inequalities in income, wealth and power.
-Responsibility for many relevant policy areas (e.g. fiscal, economic and monetary policy, social security and employment) lies primarily with the UK Parliament; the extent to which Scotland has the capacity to narrow such inequalities has therefore been questioned (e.g. Walsh et al 2020).
+The fundamental causes of health inequalities are inequalities in income, wealth and power.
+Responsibility for many relevant policy areas lies primarily with the UK Parliament (e.g. fiscal, economic and monetary policy, many aspects of social security and employment).
+How much Scotland has the capacity to narrow such inequalities has therefore been questioned (e.g. Walsh et al 2020).
 Nonetheless, some relevant powers (e.g. income tax rate and bands, some aspects of social security) are devolved to the Scottish Parliament.

 Current policy in Scotland